Kid Chocolate

 Eligio Sardiñas Montalvo (January 6, 1910 – August 8, 1988), better known as Kid Chocolate, was a Cuban boxer who enjoyed great success both in the boxing ring and outside it during the 1930s.
 Chocolate boxed professionally between 1927 and 1938.
 His record was 136 wins, 10 losses and 6 draws, 51 wins coming by knockout and one no-decision bout, also making Ring magazine's list of boxers with 50 or more career knockout wins.
-He became a member of the International Boxing Hall Of Fame alongside Bass, Berg and Canzoneri.
+He was inducted into the International Boxing Hall of Fame in 1991.